 ● Memoji and Animoji

-● Pinned conversations, mentions, and inline replies coming in 2020
+● Pinned conversations, mentions, and inline replies arrived in 2020

 Apple's iMessage is an instant messaging (IM) service baked into the Messages app on iOS, iPadOS, and macOS.
 It has end-to-end encryption for maximum privacy and a growing feature list that allows for greater self-expression than standard text messaging.

 iMessage provides IM-style chat features for two or more people chatting while using Apple devices.
 All parties will need to have the service turned on and linked to their iCloud account in their device settings.